What Cutting Machine Do I Need To Make Cookie Stencils?Jan 31, 2020

 This is the number one question that I get asked.
 The other most asked questions are, “How do I add bridges to letters and where do they need to be added? and “What material and cut settings do I use to cut my stencils?”
 I share this and more helpful information in The Colorful Cookie Club.

-CRICUT Maker, Explore Air 2, Explore Air
+CRICUT Maker 3, Explore Air 3, Explore Air 2, Explore Air

 I do not recommend the Cricut Joy for designing and cutting traditional stencils.
 It will cut vinyl if you make silk screen stencils, but it will only cut up to 4.5 inches wide and requires smart materials.
 You can learn more about the Cricut Joy HERE.
 See the materials you can cut with the Joy HERE.

 The Cameo machines are easy to use, do not have labeled cut settings on the machine.
 The cut settings are set within the software.
 The software is more sophisticated and has more tools/features than Cricut Design Space, so it is a little more complicated to learn.
 It cuts detailed designs and bridges fonts very well because of the variety of tools(knife tool and edit points)available in the software.
 It allows you to design images with finer details.
 Bridges are easier to create in small areas of an image or letters.
-I use the knife and edit points tools for those fine details.
+I use the knife tool, which has an adjustable width now, making it even easier to use and edit points tools for those fine details.
 I use the ratchet blade, autoblade and the premium blade(stays sharp longer).
 My Cameo 3 and 4 have more difficulty cutting through the .007 and .0075 thicker stencil material.
 If they will come out with a fine point blade that will fit in Tool Carriage 2, that would be great!
 Bluetooth is working very well.
 I did have issues with it, but they seemed to have fixed that in one of the software updates.
 The Silhouette mats are thin and clear.
 I now use the 005 Grafix Food Safe stencil material.
 It is translucent, so it shows up on the Silhouette mat nicely.
 I also cut down Cricut mats to use in my Cameo.
 You do not need the internet to use Silhouette Studio.
 However, you do need internet access if you will be saving any designs to the cloud.
-Silhouette Studio is a software that you download to your computer.
+Silhouette Studio is a software app that you download to your computer.
 There is also a Silhouette Design Store subscription available for purchase.
 Read more about that here and read about the types of files you can use here.
 You can use your own images or images you find online to create your designs.

 DESIGNING and CUTTING STENCILS